Kita-ku, Sapporo: Mascot

 Kita's mascot is Poppyi (ぽっぴぃ) is a bright, cute and energetic yet curious leaf fairy born from a shooting star that is fused with a leaf.
 She likes long walks and vegetables.
 Her birthday is October 21.
 Her charm points are her eyes and her star-shaped button.
-She is promoted as the mascot of the ward's health department before finally becoming the mascot of the ward on March 2019.
+She is promoted as the mascot of the ward's health department before finally becoming the mascot of the ward in March 2019.